SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Experiments

-{\bf Explaining TIGER with SHAP zero.} TIGER~\cite{wessels2024prediction} is a convolutional neural network trained to predict the binding efficiency of CRISPR-Cas13d guide RNA (gRNA) to a target DNA sequences (Fig.~\ref{fig:tiger_explanation}a).
+{\bf Explaining Guide RNA Binding.} TIGER~\cite{wessels2024prediction} is a convolutional neural network trained to predict the binding efficiency of CRISPR-Cas13d guide RNA (gRNA) to a target DNA sequences (Fig.~\ref{fig:tiger_explanation}a).
 We considered length-$n=26$ input sequences to the model that perfectly match the target and guide RNA sequences that reverse complement the target.
-Positions 6-12 of the target sequence correspond to the nucleotides that bind with the seed region in the gRNA: a short segment that facilitates the initial pairing with the target \cite{kunne2014planting} and is especially sensitive to mutations \cite{wessels2020massively}.
+Positions 1-3 correspond to the additional 5’ context given to the target sequence and positions 6-12 of the target sequence correspond to the nucleotides that bind with the seed region in the gRNA: a short segment that facilitates the initial pairing with the target \cite{kunne2014planting} and is especially sensitive to mutations \cite{wessels2020massively}.

-We first evaluated the accuracy of the recovered Fourier coefficients from \algo\ by predicting the experimental guide scores of 1038 held-out target sequences (Fig. \ref{fig:tiger_explanation}b). \algo\ predicts experimental guide scores with a Pearson correlation of $\rho=0.58$, outperforming the linear ($\rho=0.44$) and pairwise ($\rho=0.48$) model with L2 regularization, suggesting that it successfully captures high-order feature interactions.
-SHAP zero and KernelSHAP estimates are in high agreements ($\rho=0.83$), with 47\% and 56\% of their top positive estimates attributed to C and G nucleotides in the seed region, respectively, highlighting the GC content as a predictive feature (see Fig. \ref{fig:tiger_explanation}c, Table \ref{tab:tiger_shap}, and Table \ref{tab:tiger_kernelshap}).
+To assess the accuracy of the recovered Fourier coefficients from \algo, we predict the experimental guide scores of 1038 held-out target sequences (Fig. \ref{fig:tiger_explanation}b). \algo's recovered Fourier coefficients predict experimental guide scores with a Pearson correlation of $\rho=0.58$, outperforming the linear ($\rho=0.44$) and pairwise ($\rho=0.48$) model with L2 regularization, suggesting that it successfully captures high-order ($\ell > 1$) feature interactions.
+SHAP zero and KernelSHAP estimates are in high agreements ($\rho=0.83$), with 47\% and 56\% of their top positive estimates attributed to C and G nucleotides in the seed region, respectively, highlighting the GC content as a predictive feature (see Fig. \ref{fig:tiger_explanation}c and Appendix~\ref{appendix:results}).
 However, it took us an amortized time of only 6.5 seconds to compute \algo\ values compared to 109 seconds to find KernelSHAP values (Fig. \ref{fig:tiger_explanation}d), a 17-fold speedup.